berkeley-stat243/stat243-fall-2018/README.md

 If you're not yet familiar with Git, go to the upper right of this page and click on 'Clone or download' and then 'Download ZIP'.

+If you would like to audit the class, enroll as a concurrent enrollment student (i.e., for visiting students), or for some other reason are not enrolled but would like access to course announcements and discussions, please fill out [this survey](https://goo.gl/forms/Bj2jEotkuEaqVpC23).

 ## Logistics

 Instructor office hours: